Werkstattl/quick-dungeon-crawler-rpg-od/README.md

 ![Logo](assets/icon/logo.webp)
 # Quick Dungeon Crawler on Demand!

 Quickly and easily access a thrilling dungeon-crawling experience at any time.
-With a simple click of a button, players can enter a fully-realized, randomly generated dungeon filled with monsters and MOBA inspired inventory slots!
+With a simple click of a button, players can enter a randomly generated dungeon filled with monsters and MOBA inspired inventory slots!

 ## Links